Sharia: Role of fatwas

+I would like to inform all the intrepid Muslims in the world that the author of the book entitled The Satanic Verses, which has been compiled, printed and published in opposition to Islam, the Prophet and the Qur'an, as well as those publishers who were aware of its contents, have been declared madhur el dam [those whose blood must be shed].
+I call on all zealous Muslims to execute them quickly, wherever they find them, so that no-one will dare to insult Islam again.
+Whoever is killed in this path will be regarded as a martyr.

 The spread of codified state laws and Western-style legal education in the modern Muslim world has displaced traditional muftis from their historical role of clarifying and elaborating the laws applied in courts.
 Instead, fatwas have increasingly served to advise the general public on other aspects of Sharia, particularly questions regarding religious rituals and everyday life.
 Modern fatwas deal with topics as diverse as insurance, sex-change operations, moon exploration and beer drinking.
 Most Muslim-majority states have established national organizations devoted to issuing fatwas, and these organizations to a considerable extent replaced independent muftis as religious guides for the general population.
 State-employed muftis generally promote a vision of Islam that is compatible with state law of their country.

 Modern public and political fatwas have addressed and sometimes sparked controversies in the Muslim world and beyond.
 Ayatollah Khomeini's proclamation condemning Salman Rushdie to death for his novel The Satanic Verses is credited with bringing the notion of fatwa to world's attention, although some scholars have argued that it did not qualify as one.
 (Note: Khomeini himself did not call this proclamation a fatwa, and in Islamic legal theory only a court can decide whether an accused is guilty.
 However, after the proclamation was presented as a fatwa in Western press, this characterization was widely accepted by both its critics and its supporters.)
 Together with later militant fatwas, it has contributed to the popular misconception of the fatwa as a religious death warrant.